OctopusDeploy/docs/docs/how-to/move-the-octopus-home-folder-and-the-tentacle-home-and-application-folders.md

 ```

-# Move the Tentacle Home and Application folders
+# Move the Tentacle Home and Application folders {#MovetheOctopusHomefolderandtheTentacleHomeandApplicationfolders-MovetheTentacleHomeandApplicationfolders}

 Occasionally it may be necessary to change the location at which a Tentacle stores its data (called the "Tentacle Home" and "Tentacle Applications" folder) as well as the Registry Key which defines the Tentacle instance.
 This can be done using the command-line on the Tentacle server.